preetamreddy0912/Consensus-Protocol-in-Byzantine-Distributed-Systems/README.txt

 CONTRIBUTIONS:
 (All mentioned members contributed equally towards implementing the DiemBFT Algorithm in DistAlgo.
 All members contributed towards designing/developing/fixing/documenting most of the modules/tasks.
 The following contribution list shows some of the major contributions to specific modules/tasks by the contributors)

-Vivek Neppalli:
--- Designed Ledger Tree
--- Designed pruning method for Block Tree

-Manish Adkar:
--- Developed Main(run_diembft.da) module
--- Developed Clients and Validators and message passing between each other and the Main module -- Fault Injection

-Shubham Sahu:
--- Developed Timeout mechanism and Pacemaker module
--- Developed and integrated Cryptography during message passing and in Safety module